MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 ## Test connectivity

-The Defender for Identity sensor requires network connectivity to the Defender for Identity service running in Azure.<!--running in azure?--> Most organizations control access to the internet via firewall or proxies.
+The Defender for Identity sensor requires network connectivity to the Defender for Identity service running in Azure.
+Most organizations control access to the internet via firewall or proxies.

 When using a proxy, you can allow access port 443 via a single URL.
 For more information, see [Required ports](prerequisites.md#required-ports).